kanica-goddard/ezSHOP/README.md

+##Background
-## ezSHOP is an e-commerce website.
+ezSHOP is an e-commerce website.
 I built this for myself to practice creating a dynamic website with serverside web applications using Node.js and Express.

 ## Features
 - Home Page